mrina9/portfolio/README.md

 # My Data Analytics Portfolio

 ## About me
 Hi, I am Mrinalini Karmakar, an aspiring Data Analyst.
 I enjoy turning data into actionable insights.

 ## Projects

+### Deloitte Australia Data Analytics Job Simulation on Forage
+**Objective:** To build my data analysis skills in a real-world context
+**Tools:** Tableau,Excel
+**Key results:** * Created a data dashboard using Tableau and used Excel to classify data and draw business conclusions.
+**GitHub Repo:** [Link](

 ### Sales Analysis for a Pizza outlet
 **Objective:** Analyze sales data to identify revenue trends